-The Linamar Manage the Present and Create the Future (RSU Plan) Bonus Program was established for the 2021 fiscal year and replaced the Share Price Bonus Program.
+Deferred Incentive Awards - Manage the Present and Create the Future (RSU Plan) Bonus Program

-The RSU Plan is governed by the Board of Directors and the HRCG Committee may make recommendations to the Board of Directors in relation to the RSU Plans and to awards of RSUs.
-The Board of Directors has the ultimate and
+The RSU Plan is managed by the HRCG Committee, who delegate certain administrative responsibilities to the Company's management.
+The HRCG Committee has received approval from the Board to award RSUs under the RSU Plan and to interpret the terms and conditions of RSUs that have been awarded.

-Under the RSU Plan, the Board of Directors may award RSUs to executives and to other eligible participants.
-When bonuses are awarded, 50 percent of the value of the bonus is paid out in cash at the year end, while the remaining 50 percent of the value is paid out in RSUs.
-Each vested RSU entitles the participant to receive one common share or its cash equivalent, at the discretion of the HRCG Committee and subject to the achievement of performance and time vesting conditions.
+Under the RSU Plan, the HRCG Committee may award RSUs to executives and to other eligible participants.
+When bonuses are awarded, 50 percent of the value of the bonus is paid out in cash in the first quarter following the service year for which the bonus is payable.
+The remaining 50 percent of the award is credited to the participant in RSUs, which are calculated by dividing the cash value of the award by the volume weighted market value of Linamar's Common Shares for the five trading days preceding the award.
+In the absence of an intervening event - such as a termination, retirement, or resignation - all RSUs will vest in the third year following the performance year for which the RSUs were granted.

+Each vested RSU entitles the participant to receive one Common Share or its cash equivalent, at the discretion of the HRCG Committee.

-Following an award of RSUs, the applicable RSU Plan trustee purchases in the open market the shares the Company may elect to deliver to the Canadian participants on settlement.
-The applicable plan trustee holds the shares in trust for the purposes of the RSU Plan.
+Following an award of RSUs, the Company works with an arm's length and independent trustee to purchase shares in the open market that the Company may use to settle vested awards to Canadian participants.
 Any recipients outside of Canada are paid out in cash at an amount equal to the value of the RSU's on the settlement date.
+The Company does not provide any financial assistance to participants under the RSU Plans.